Linuxury/Arch-Linux/README.md

 ### C. At first boot into your desktop environment.

-Now that your are done with the initial installation and you are on your desktop environment of choosing there are few things to take care before you could call it a day.
+Now that you are done with the initial installation and you are on your desktop environment of choice, there are a few things to take care of before you call it a day.

 > Install bash-completion for searches with "TAB"